‘‘You’re a Neil Young fan?’’ a friend of a friend once asked me. ‘‘Really?”

 If my memory serves me well the conversation petered out seconds later. ‘‘So, how about that weather?’’

 In keeping with many of my most rewarding musical adventures, I discovered Neil Young chronologically.
-As with The Beatles, Nick Drake and Radiohead, I instantly knew he deserved a place in my Top 20.
-Which only left the agonizing decision of which record to go for.
+As with The Beatles, Nick Drake and Radiohead, it took just a few albums to know I’d come across something really special Choosing my favorite Young record though is a tough one.
 The classic timelessness of Harvest?
 The dark and edgy On The Beach?
 Or maybe the live artistic reinventions of Rust Never Sleeps?
 Struggling somewhat to make my choice, in the end I simply picked the album that I go back to the most, the one that seems to glow ethereally as my hand hovers over the Y shelf of my record collection.

 Released in September 1970, After the Gold Rush was Young’s third album as a solo artist, its songs inspired by the screenplay of an unmade film.
 A predominantly acoustic country rock affair, lyrically it touches on relationships, loneliness, racism and the environment.
 The record was also an impressive exercise in brevity, the eleven songs clocking in at just thirty-five minutes and ten seconds.